Search

 Operating characteristic curves of reciprocating pump:-

 The operating characteristic curves indicate the performance of the reciprocating pump are obtained by plotting discharge, power input and overall efficiency against the head developed by the pump when it is operating at a constant speed under ideal conditions.
 The discharge of a reciprocating pump operating at constant speed is independent of the head developed by the pump.
-However, in actual practice, it is observed that the discharge of a reciprocating pump slightly decreases as head developed by pump increases almost linearly beyond a certain minimum value with the increase in head developed by the pump.
-The overall efficiency of this pump also increases with increase in head developed by the pump.
+However, in actual practice, it is observed that the discharge of a reciprocating pump slightly decreases as the head developed by the pump increases almost linearly beyond a certain minimum value with the increase in head developed by the pump.
+The overall efficiency of this pump also increases with an increase in head developed by the pump.

-TO DETERMINE PERFORMANCE OF RECIPROCATING PUMP:
+TO DETERMINE THE PERFORMANCE OF THE RECIPROCATING PUMP:

 Learning objectives:-